 ZAMBIA – SOUTH LUANGWA NATIONAL PARK & LOWER ZAMBEZI VALLEY

-Photographing from one of Kaingo's unique photo blinds.
+Photographing from Mwamba's unique Last Waterhole photo blind

 In the heart of the African subcontinent lies a destination known as “real Africa”.
 This is Zambia, where you will find remote wilderness areas, breathtaking scenery, wildlife in abundance and a kindhearted people.
 Of all Zambia’s parks, South Luangwa & the Lower Zambezi have perhaps achieved the most acclaim and these are parks that regularly attract and feature on television channels such as National Geographic, Discovery, Animal Planet and BBC Wildlife.